Get a quote

 • School to airport transfers and meals en route (if required)

-• Visa charges and supplements for small parties, single rooms and additional adults
+• Supplements for small parties, single rooms and any adults above the free place ratio

 • Local tourist taxes which can only be paid in cash to the hotel